Home/EU education

 Part 1: Two half-days in Stockholm

-A half-day training with speakers from New Republic and invited guests.
-Focus on decision-making pathways, impact in practice and situational analysis in tailored key areas (e.g. climate/sustainability, energy, preparedness and competitiveness).
+March 18: A half-day training session with speakers from New Republic and invited guests.
+Focus on decision-making processes, practical influence, and current analysis in the energy sector (including climate/sustainability, preparedness, and competitiveness).

-An additional half-day study visit to the Swedish Parliament, the Government Offices, the European Commission offices in Sweden and other relevant institutions.
-Participants will get a concrete insight into how Swedish EU monitoring and negotiations work.
+April 15: Another half-day with study visits to the Swedish Parliament and/or the Government Offices and the European Commission's office in Sweden.
+Participants will gain concrete insight into how Swedish EU monitoring and negotiations work.

 Part 2: Study trip to Brussels

-Three intensive days on site in Brussels.
-Meet key actors from the European Parliament, the Commission, interest offices and the Swedish representation.
-Case exercises and networking dinners.
+May 6–8: Three intensive days in Brussels.
+Meet key players from the European Parliament, the Commission, interest groups, and the Swedish representation.
+Case studies and networking dinners.

 Practical information